guscost/protozoa/README.md

 element.children = ["Something Else"];
 ```

+### Advanced API
+Both the template and the DOM Node reserve an additional property: `kernel`.
+This property is used to set, update, or retrieve the recursive kernel function that protozoa uses internally to walk through a nested spec.
+If you didn't understand the previous sentence, you should probably leave it alone.

 That's pretty much it.
 All other properties are treated as native [IDL attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes#Content_versus_IDL_attributes) (with some special preprocessing for `class`/`className` and `style`).
 Including either `class` OR `className` will set the Node's `class` AND `className` attributes.
 Style has weird behavior and you can't use that property to store arbitrary strings.
 Properties not used by the browser are fair game for your functions, state objects, anything else your Node needs.

 See [demo.html](demo.html) for an example using a flux-like message bus.